WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 ## Install GPGTools
 GPGTools makes it a breeze to import, verify, and sign digital signatures.
+Follow the steps below to safely install GPGTools.

 1. [Download GPGTools.](https://gpgtools.org/)
 2. **Optional**: Verify the signature.